Where you can pay tribute to Queen Elizabeth II

+Wellington's waterfront will be shut down tonight as a death gun salute is fired for the late Queen.

-Condolence books have been made available across the country for members of the public to pay their respects to Queen Elizabeth II.
+Condolence books have also been made available across the country for members of the public to pay their respects to Queen Elizabeth II.

 The 96-year-old, who died peacefully at Balmoral early on Friday NZT, was the longest-serving monarch in the history of Britain and the Commonwealth, having acceded to the throne in 1952.

+The event will begin at 6pm and the thoroughfare will be fully blocked for 15 minutes either side of the salute.

+The salute will be livestreamed on the New Zealand Defence Force's Facebook page.

-Royal fans and indeed any member of the public wishing to pay their respects to the late queen can leave messages in condolence books in multiple places around New Zealand.
+Royal fans and indeed any member of the public wishing to pay their respects to the late Queen can leave messages in condolence books in multiple places around New Zealand.

 A Parliament spokeswoman said books were available at the Beehive and the National Library.